codio-content/Coding_with_Java-Loops/.guides/content/A--while--loop-e21d.md

-The code you see on the left is the exact equivalent written in Javascript.
+The code you see on the left is the exact equivalent written in Java.

 You can run this code : {Run}(node run-user.js 1-loops/while.js)